ukgovdatascience/govuk-tech-docs-sphinx-theme/docs/contributor_guide/CONTRIBUTING.md

 ## Testing

 [Tests are written using the `pytest` framework][pytest], with its configuration in the `pyproject.toml` file.
-Note, only tests in the `tests` folder are executed.
-To run the tests, execute the following command in your terminal:
+Note, only tests in the `tests` folder are run.
+To run the tests, enter the following command in your terminal:

 ```shell
 pytest